Experiencing Interruptions?

 Director Statement

-While I have dedicated most of my long filmmaking career to revealing Cajun culture to the world by way of documentary films, I have longed to return to the experience of working with actors, once again, in a narrative setting.
-During the COVID lockdown, my partner, Rebecca Hudsmith, and I committed to writing a screenplay that combined our two lives and loves -- my Cajun culture and her work as a criminal defense lawyer representing people on Death Row.
+While I have dedicated most of my long filmmaking career to revealing my beloved Cajun culture to the world by way of documentary films, I have longed to return to the experience of working with actors, once again, in a narrative setting.
+During the COVID lockdown, my life partner, Rebecca Hudsmith, and I committed to writing a screenplay that combined our two lives and loves -- my Cajun culture and her life-long work as a criminal defense lawyer representing people on Death Row.
 The result is "Pointe Noire," a story very much based in the realities of both of our worlds.